aws/aws-fpga/hdk/cl/examples/README.md

 To install the AWS CLI, please follow the instructions here: (http://docs.aws.amazon.com/cli/latest/userguide/installing.html).

-    $ aws configure         # to set your credentials (found in your console.aws.amazon.com page) and region (Required: us-east-1)
+    $ aws configure         # to set your credentials (found in your console.aws.amazon.com page) and default region

+Use the aws-cli [region](http://docs.aws.amazon.com/cli/latest/userguide/cli-command-line.html) command line argument to override the profile default region.
+Supported regions include: us-east-1, us-west-2 and eu-west-1

 ### 1. Pick one of the examples and move to its directory